cklb/pymoskito/docs/examples/tanksystem.rst

 C++ and python.

 The example comes with one observers.
-The :py:class:`CppObserver` implements a High-Gain observer for the nonlinear system in C++, which uses :py:`pybind11` as binding between C++ and python.
+The :py:class:`CppHighGainObserver` implements a High-Gain observer for the nonlinear system in C++, which uses :py:`pybind11` as binding between C++ and python.
 The second of these improves its performance by using a different method of integration and the third uses the solver for integration.